DanWahlin/Observable-Store/README.md

 ## <a name="react"></a>Using Observable Store with React

-See the `samples` folder for examples of using Observable Store with React.
+See the `samples` folder in the Github repo for examples of using Observable Store with React.

 1. Create a React application using the `create-react-app` or another option.